Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-linux.rst

 #.
 Fill in the following fields:

     * Hostname - This is the hostname of the machine that your shared folder is located on
-    * Path - This is the "Share Name" (name of the share in your samba config) and **not** the full directory path
+    * Path - This is the "Share Name" (name of the share in your samba config) and **not** the full directory path.
+In this guide we used ``backup-share``
-    * Username - This is the user on the remote machine that you used to create the shared directory
+    * Username - This is your Linux username on the remote machine that you used to create the shared directory
-    * Password - This is your user (from above) password
+    * Password - This is the password you set above using ``smbpasswd``

     .. figure:: /_static/images/config/embassy_backup1.png
         :width: 60%